 Dollie’s Farm is a U-pick flower farm in Franklin that often hosts fall festivities throughout the season.
-Their sunflower and pumpkin patches offer the perfect spot for a fall photo opportunity and you can find other attractions like goat yoga and food trucks there on select weekends.
+Their pumpkin patch and corn maze offer the perfect spot for a fall photo opportunity and you can find other attractions like goat yoga and food trucks there on select weekends.

 Starting in October, scarecrows of all varieties will pop up around Festival Country.
 The event is called Scarecrow Madness, where businesses and locals display their creative scarecrows as a fundraiser for Johnson County Senior Services.
 Follow their scarecrow map to find them all.